Your Menstrual Cycle Phases—Explained

 Ovulation takes place in the middle of your cycle, typically day 14, so on day 11, you're just days away from your most fertile span.
 "The best time to try for a baby is in the days leading up to and the day of ovulation," says Gottfried.
 If you want to expand your family, now would be a good time to get busy, since sperm can survive for up to five days in a woman's body.

 Your egg is released from the follicle-welcome to ovulation!
 "Testosterone levels are highest during the midpoint of the menstrual cycle, generally day 14, around the time of ovulation," says Gottfried.
 Scientists believe testosterone levels rise around this time to increase and stimulate sexual activity in women and increase the likelihood of conception, she explains.
-(Women Become Mean Girls When Ovulating)
+(Here are some other weird signs you might be ovulation, including why you likely get horny during ovulation.)

 Days 15 and 16

 Your egg is now on the move-typically taking several days to travel down the fallopian tube.
-"If the egg is fertilized by sperm on the way down, the fertilized egg will embed in the thickened lining of the uterus and a pregnancy will begin," says Gottfried.
+"If the egg is fertilized by sperm on the way down, the fertilized egg will embed in the thickened lining of the uterus and pregnancy will begin," says Gottfried.
 "If the egg is not fertilized by the time it reaches the end of the fallopian tube, hormone levels change, signaling the next menstrual cycle to begin."
+(Here are more things ob-gyns wish women knew about their fertility.)

 Days 17 to 19